wold9168/wold9168/README.md

 - 📫 How to reach me **connect2wold9168@outlook.com**

-- ⚡ Fun fact **intereseted in tea and literature, playing video games on Linux**
+- ⚡ Fun fact: **intereseted in tea and literature, playing video games on Linux**

+- 💡Tech tendency: I want to be exposed to **Rust, LLM(AI), Machine Learning, AI Infra(CUDA, ROCm, Intel OneAPI, Ascend CANN), kernel module development(eBPF, hardware driver, and so on), ARM/RISC-V/LoongArch development & package porting, DEB/RPM/Flatpak/AppImage software packaging** if I'm free.

+> btw, I aspire to become an engineer who is proficient in both software and hardware, and who has a basic understanding of every level of the technology stack across the entire computing world.

 - 🎮 I'm grinding for **Touhou Hisoutensoku** (th123) and **Helldivers 2** in my free time.
 And I've just started playing **Arknights** just now.